quietui/quiet/README.md

 Quiet is a hand-crafted UI library built with [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
 It uses standardized browser APIs, so its components are highly portable and interoperable.
 That means you can use them with just about any JavaScript framework — or even without one!

 Since Quiet is built with Web Standards, it's not tied to the lifespan of any framework.
 Learn it once, use it forever.
-Quiet has an accessibility-first philosophy and is laser-focused on providing the building blocks for amazing user interfaces on the Web.
+Quiet has an accessibility-first philosophy and is laser-focused on providing the building blocks for amazing user interfaces for everyone on the Web.

 ## What's in the box?